Prompt Library · 36 prompts

 - Why I believe they are wrong: [your arguments]

-- What I want them to do: [your request]
+- What I want them to do: [what you request]

-- Relevant background: [e.g. dates, case number, previous contact]
+- Relevant background: [e.g. date, case number, previous contact]

 - Is clearly structured